dealerv2/DealerV2_4/lib/README.txt

                                              ^^^^^^^^^^
 3) DOP4DealerV2.tar is a tar archive of the Perl code that implements Optimal Point Count evaluation The unpacked version of this file is in the DOP directory of the Repo.
-To use this code from within Dealer you will need to run  sudo make install to have it copied to /usr/local/bin/DOP which is where Dealer expects to find it.
+To use this code from within Dealer you will need to run  sudo make install to have it copied to /usr/local/games/DOP which is where DealerV2_4 (2024/06/30) expects to find it.

 you can then run the dop executable in this directory with dop -h or dop -H5 for help.
 Or you can browse the usage.txt file.